reiggrau/websocket-connect4/README.md

 NOTE: Why does showMessage use window.setTimeout?
 When playMove() modifies the state of the board, the browser renders changes asynchronously.
 Conversely, window.alert() runs synchronously and blocks rendering while the alert is visible.

 If you called window.alert() immediately after playMove(), the browser could display the alert before rendering the move.
-You could get a “Player red wins!” alert without seeing red’s last move.
+You could get a “Player red wins!” alert without seeing red's last move.

-We’re using window.alert() for simplicity in this tutorial.
+We're using window.alert() for simplicity in this tutorial.
 A real application would display these messages in the user interface instead.
-It wouldn’t be vulnerable to this problem.
+It wouldn't be vulnerable to this problem.
 ```

 Modify the initialization to call the receiveMoves() function: